Troopers join Highway 20 enforcement detail

 The New York State Police on Friday announced the results of a Jan.
 17 speed enforcement initiative along the New York portion of U.S. Highway 20.

-The highway crossed Otsego and Schoharie counties as part of the 372-mile section within New York.
+The highway crosses Otsego and Schoharie counties as part of the 372-mile section within New York.

 According to a media release, the one-day corridor project was a multi-state effort, targeted at reducing speed-related crashes on non-interstate highways.
 The campaign was created by the Iowa State Patrol and New York was among eight other participating states.